wienerr/Piklist-Documentation/content/comment-block-parameters/id.md

 Display this group of fields for this object ID.

-Piklist Parts: meta-boxes, terms, users
+Piklist Parts: meta-boxes, terms, users, media

 * Input:  comma-delimited
 * Returns:  array